neuronsimulator/nrn/neuron/neuron/classes/python.rst

             h('create soma, axon')
             ax = h.axon

-        makes ax a Python :meth:`Python_accessing_Hoc.Section` which references the hoc axon section.
+        makes ax a Python :class:`~neuron.h.Section` which references the hoc axon section.
 Many hoc functions require a currently accessed section and for these a typical idiom is